DEFRA/quke/README.md

 [![Code Climate](https://codeclimate.com/github/EnvironmentAgency/quke/badges/gpa.svg)](https://codeclimate.com/github/EnvironmentAgency/quke)
 [![Dependency Status](https://dependencyci.com/github/EnvironmentAgency/quke/badge)](https://dependencyci.com/github/EnvironmentAgency/quke)

 Quke is a template repo for building [Cucumber](https://cucumber.io/) feature tests that can be run against a web site.
-Unlike normal setups the feature tests do not need to be included with the source code for the site to be tested.
-Instead this template project includes the ability to run them standalone.
+Unlike normal Ruby/Rails setups the feature tests do not need to be included with the source code for the site to be tested.
+Instead this template project provides the ability to run them standalone.

-The intention is to give members of a team responsible for Quality Assurance of a project the flexibility to create, manage and run their tests separately.
+The intention is to give members of a team responsible for Quality Assurance/Test the flexibility to create, manage and run their tests separately.

+It also includes the ability to run those tests using [Browserstack](https://www.browserstack.com).
+Browserstack gives you the ability to test your application with different combinations of platform, OS, and browser all in the cloud.

 ## Pre-requisites